uma-dev/spring-boot-notes/notes.md

 ### Creating tables with code

-Not recommended since you can delete (drop) the production database, so it is better for testing and developing environments.
+**NOT RECOMMENDED** since you can delete (drop) the production database, so it is better for testing and developing environments.
 The general recommendation is to create tables with **SQL scripts**, but in case you need to setup the auto-creation in accordance to annotations, only need to set the next configuration in application.properties

 ```properties
     spring.jpa.hibernate.ddl-auto=PROPERTY-VALUE